gem5bootcamp/lps2024/slides/03-Developing-gem5-models/02-debugging-gem5.md

 ./build/NULL/gem5.opt --debug-help
 ```

-Below shows an expected output of running the following command.
+Below shows the expected output.

 ```cpp
 // Mysore of whoever is assigned please record with asciinema